 If you decided that you were going to advertise and attract clicks from a search term like “how to record vocals” and then you just simply display a YouTube video without anyway to at least capture the artists’ email address to later sell them something to cover that clicked-ad cost then you’re really just paying for ......

-You need Insider Access to continue!
+You need an All-Access Pass to continue!

 Stay tuned for the next part of our “Google AdWords for Beats” series where we’ll discuss Keywords.